Beta is a celebration of media startups in Asia. Come celebrate with us.

 In 2019, we brought together some of the smartest, most humble, and generous people we know across this ecosystem — media startup founders, investors, educators, donors, journalists, students, and tech folks.

 People who champion people.
 That’s the community we want to build.
 Mavericks, firestarters, optimists.
-No Logan Roys.
+Just no Logan Roys.

 For 2020, we’re building a program that includes: